zubairehman/DismissibleExpandedList/README.md

 # Dismissible Expanded List

-A Flutter package to provide dismissible and expanded list.
+A Flutter package to provide an ability to display hierarchical data in the form of list as well as allows to swipe the individual tiles.

 ## Getting Started